webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 {{{example url="../webgpu-vertex-buffers-8bit-colors.html"}}}

 Note that we don't have to use a struct.
-This would work just as well
+This would work just as well:

 ```WGSL
 @vertex fn vs(